hctwist/advent-of-code-framework/README.md

 ```

 This can be run in two modes:
-#### "run &lt;day number&gt;"
+#### "run &lt;day number&gt; [problem number]"
 Runs the solution associated with a specific day.
-This will run both problems.
+If a problem number is specified then only that problem will run.
+Otherwise both problems will be run.

-#### "benchmark [day number]"
+#### "benchmark [day number] [problem number]"
 Runs a benchmark for the specified day.
 If no day is provided, then a benchmark will be run for all solutions.
-This will run both problems.
+If a problem number is specified then only that problem will run.
+Otherwise both problems will be run.

 ## Solutions